 What are handheld milk frothers?

 The clue is pretty much in the name.
 They are very light devices, usually around 100 grams, that you hold in your hand like a pen.
 They usually have a plastic body with an often detachable stainless steel whisk.
 They run on batteries (which last for ages but do put in fresh ones before leaving home) and will whip up a fantastic creamy foam in around 30 seconds.
+You can see more in the video below.

 By the way, there are USB charged handheld milk frothers available.
 But for camping you need the battery-operated models.
 Of which there are literally dozens to choose from.